The Science of Soil: Understanding the Three Parts

 -

-The Greenhouse Effect: Using greenhouses or southern-facing walls helps you capture the maximum amount of available sunlight and heat during the day, which helps keep that soil temperature up during the chilly spring nights.
+The Greenhouse Effect: Using greenhouses or southern-facing walls helps capture the maximum amount of sunlight and heat, keeping soil temperatures up during chilly spring nights.

 Planning Your Project

 Pro Tip: When installing a new lawn, using a roller will compact the soil.
-We recommend accounting for a 10–15% "compaction buffer" in your order to ensure you reach your final grade.
+We recommend accounting for a 10–15% "compaction buffer" in your order.

 Delivery & Pickup Notes